rohan2794/lvm-localpv-local/docs/storageclasses.md

 ### Parameters

-LVM-LocalPV storageclass supports various parameters for different use cases.
+LocalPV-LVM storageclass supports various parameters for different use cases.
 Following are the supported parameters

 - #### FsType (Optional)

   Admin can specify filesystem in storageclass.
-LVM-LocalPV CSI-Driver will format block device with specified filesystem and mount in application pod.
+LocalPV-LVM CSI-Driver will format block device with specified filesystem and mount in application pod.
 If fsType is not specified defaults to `ext4` filesystem.
 For more information about filesystem type workflow click [here](../design/lvm/storageclass-parameters/fs_type.md).
   ```yaml
   apiVersion: storage.k8s.io/v1
   kind: StorageClass